Nyhavn 31: History

-17th and 18th centuries

 The property was listed in Copenhagen's first cadastre of 1689 as No. 11 in St. Ann's East Quarter.
 It was owned by skipper Mikkel Jensen at that time.
 The present building on the site was constructed with two storeys for skipper Thomas Andersen between 1691 and 1714.
 The property was listed in the new cadastre of 1756 as No. 16 in St. Ann's East Quarter and was owned by skipper Peder Løg at that time.

 The wealthy merchant Andreas Bodenhoff acquired the property in 1770 and lived there until his death in 1794.
 At the time of the 1787 census, he lived there with his son Andreas, his daughter Giertrud, the clerks Conrath Ditlew Hopman (fuldmægtig) and Christian Lund (skriverkarl), three caretakers and two maids.

-19th century
+Edward Gram

-The next owner was wholesaler Edvard Gram (1769-1858).
-He heightened the building with one floor in 1799.
+In 1799 the property was acquired by wholesaler Edvard Gram (1769-1858).
+He heightened the building with one floor in the same year.
 At the time of the 1801 census, he resided in the building with his 17-year-old wife Christiane Bech, four employees in his grocery business, a caretaker, a coachman and two maids.

 In the new cadastre of 1806, the property was again listed as No. 16.
 It was by then still owned by Gram.
 Gram was appointed both as Kammerråd and Swedish consil-general.

+Peter Christian Knudtzon

+In the early 1820s the property was acquired by the general trader (grosserer) Peter Christian Knudtzon.